Getting to Know the DMV: The Wharf

 Colada Shop

-This Cuban restaurant with colorful décor has a welcoming atmosphere and serves as a gathering space for good food, coffee, cocktails and conversation.
-The menu features Caribbean-style pastries, empanadas, sandwiches and tropical drinks.
+This Cuban restaurant features colorful décor and a welcoming atmosphere designed for good food, coffee, cocktails and conversation.
+The menu includes Caribbean-style pastries, empanadas, sandwiches and tropical drinks.
 Most entrées range from $15 to $20.

 Gordon Ramsay Fish and Chips